Iristyle/Midori/README.md

 ### Release Notes

+* 0.4.0.0 - Reworked zipping support so that it uses 7z.exe/7za.exe behind
+the scenes instead of DotNetZip as there were performance / memory issues with DotNetZip being used inside of PowerShell.
+All SMO server connections Disconnect()
 * 0.3.0.0 - After much trial and error, added additional Sql cmdlets for backup/ restore, transfer, and detachment.
 Minor tweaks to zip functionality / output.
 * 0.2.0.0 - Added [XUnit.NET](http://xunit.codeplex.com/) support